akshat200519/Cleaner_Unkle/README.md

 2. Open a browser and navigate to `http://127.0.0.1:5000/`.
 3. Upload an image to get predictions.

-## Contribution
-Contributions are welcome!
-Feel free to submit issues and pull requests.

 ## License
 This project is licensed under the MIT License.